jaimealvarez/BlogApp/README.md

 **Time spent**

-I spent approximately 12 hours to build, test and debug the application, including the time spent writing this document.
+I spent approximately 12 hours in building, testing and debugging the application, including the time spent writing this document.

 **Sample credentials**